galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 2. No need to make several requests to grab related data from other endpoints.
 3. Less network traffic between your front-end application and backend as GraphQL might be on the same network as the REST Server.
 4. Better user experience as the user will probably see fewer spinners and it will be faster (much faster when using cache).
-5. Much more benefits that cannot fit on this article...
+5. Many more benefits that cannot fit in this article... :)

 Enjoy it!